Witch hazel

-Witch hazel is a shrub with numerous properties recognized for centuries.
+Witch hazelis a shrub with many properties that have been recognized for centuries.
 Its leaves and bark are rich in tannins, substances with astringent and anti-inflammatory properties.

 History of Witch Hazel